5 Inference for simple linear regression

 The p-value for this hypothesis test is 0.046 and is shown by the dark shaded area in .

-Figure 5.6: Simulated null distribution with p-value represented by the shaded area
+Figure 5.6: Simulated null distribution with p-value represented by the shaded area.
+The shaded area are values less than -0.003 and greater than 0.003.

 Use the definition of the p-value at the beginning of this section to interpret the p-value of 0.046 in the context of the data.